This is a listing of characters in the court of King Aegon II Targaryen in A Song of Ice and Fire.

 - Pyrrhic Victory: He outlived his opponent Rhaenyra, but he lost both of his sons, his wife and his dragon Sunfyre, was critically injured during the Battle of Rook's Rest, and later died.
 Aegon later suffered badly damaged legs at Dragonstone and never really recovered.
 Living in pain for the rest of his days, his reign would only last for about 6 months, with his own supporters eventually poisoning him when it became obvious that they couldn't win the continuing civil war.
-And, adding insult to injury, the crown passed to her child, Aegon III, when he died without (male) issue.
-However, as Aegon III never legitimized the rule of his mother, and the succession passed along to a male heir, the legal question of Aegon II's supporters was vindicated in the long run.
+And, adding insult to injury, the crown passed to Rhaeneyra's son, Aegon III, when Aegon II died without (male) issue.
+However, as Aegon III never legitimized the rule of his mother, and the succession passed along to a male heir, the legal question of Aegon II's supporters was vindicated in the end.

 - Straight for the Commander: Killing Rhaenyra did not end the war.
 The Blacks kept fighting to put her son on the Iron Throne.

 - He also fired his grandfather, Otto Hightower, as Hand of the King because he felt Otto was being too cautious and cowardly.
 In truth, Otto was desperately trying to shore up the meager support Aegon had and persuade other noble Houses still on the fence to back him, as well as make diplomatic overtures to the Free Cities for military aid.

 - The Usurper: To Rhaenyra's loyalists, the "Blacks".

 - Won the War, Lost the Peace: After capturing and executing Rhaenyra and taking her last son as a hostage, Aegon had effectively won the Dance of Dragons.
 All he had to do was be reasonable, offer pardons to convince Rhaenyra's loyalists to stand down and acknowledge her son Aegon as his (albeit temporary) heir to allow a modicum of peace to return.
 Instead, Aegon, influenced by his mother and her sycophants, started meting out brutal reprisals on Black lords closest to King's Landing, and when word of that got out, Rhaenyra's loyalists in the North, Vale and Riverlands chose to keep fighting rather than lay down their arms and suffer the same.
 Within the space of a week, the last of Aegon's armies had been annihilated, and he had no forces left to defend King's Landing from three enemy armies about to lay siege to the capital.
-When he made it plain he'd rather mutilate his nephew as leverage against his enemies rather than abdicate to prevent another massacre, a good number of his courtiers decided enough was enough, assassinated Aegon and the rest of his loyalists at court, then negotiated a surrender before their enemies could assault King's Landing, with Aegon going down in history vilified as a grasping usurper.
+When he chose to mutilate his nephew as leverage against his enemies rather than abdicate to prevent the city being ransacked, a good number of his courtiers decided enough was enough, assassinated Aegon and the rest of his loyalists at court, then negotiated a surrender before their enemies could assault King's Landing, with Aegon going down in history vilified as a grasping usurper.

-- Would Harm A Child: Played with.
+- Would Hurt a Child: Played with.
 The war snowballs considerably after Aemond kills Lucerys Velaryon.
 Both Rhaenyra and Daemon Targaryen hold Aegon responsible, though he had nothing to do with it.
 Daemon then orders one of Aegon's children to be killed; likewise, Rhaenyra is blamed even when she didn't give the order.
 And also at Rhaenyra's death, he refused to have the future Aegon III killed despite the suggestion, though he wasn't above considering having the kid castrated.
 It was the fact he listened to his mother's suggestion to start slicing Aegon the Younger into pieces as a threat that ultimately prompted Larys Strong and Lord Velaryon to kill him.

 - Would Hit a Girl: Leaving aside what he did to Rhaenyra, after his beloved dragon Sunfyre died of the injuries it sustained in his battle with Baela Targaryen, Aegon spitefully ordered her beheaded for it, only relenting when his advisers pointed out Baela would be a useful hostage to the loyalty of her Velaryon in-laws.
 Aegon again threatened her grandfather Corlys Velaryon that if his son Alyn failed to stop a Braavosi fleet transporting an army from the Vale loyal to Rhaenyra to assault King's Landing, Baela would lose her head for it.
 Unfortunately for Aegon, that threat just goaded Corlys into arranging the king's assassination before the end of the day.

 - Written by the Winners: Aegon decreed Rhaenyra was never a true queen, only a princess.
 This decree still stands, even while Aegon goes down in history as a usurper himself.

-- 0% Approval Rating: Aegon was not a popular king even before he seized the crown; Rhaenyra's takeover of King's Landing was initially successful because he was so unpopular with the people.
+- 0% Approval Rating: Aegon was disliked even before he seized the crown; Rhaenyra's takeover of King's Landing was initially successful because he was so unpopular with the people.
 Getting rid of Rhaenyra didn't help Aegon's cause because by the time he did, half the realm wanted him dead and were prepared to keep fighting to make it a reality.

 Queen Helaena Targaryen

 - Absurdly Youthful Mother: Gave birth to Jaehaerys and Jaehaera when she was only 14, having married her brother Aegon a year earlier at the age of 13.

 - Awful Wedded Life: It's hinted her marriage to Aegon wasn't very happy, especially after the Blood and Cheese incident; Helaena refused to share a bed with him and didn't go see him when he was bedridden from battle wounds.
 Considering Aegon wasn't the most pleasant man and frequently cheated on her, it wouldn't be surprising their marriage was unhappy.